This site supports you in defining specific quality requirements for your system.

 You can approach in several ways:

-2. Outside-in, by reading through the extensive list of qualities.
+2. Outside-in, by reading through the extensive list of quality characteristics.

-3. By asking your stakeholders for terms (either properties or specific qualities) they consider important, and then continue with steps 1 or 2.
+3. By asking your stakeholders for terms (either dimensions or specific quality characteristics) they consider important, and then continue with steps 1 or 2.

 4. By reading the examples of quality requirements.